 Race Report: Georgian Nordic OFRBS.
 January 12, 2019. (@Georgian Nordic)

 The Race: Lap #1

-It wasn’t cool.
-It was cold and chilly and damp and frosty.
+It wasn’t just cold–it was cold and chilly and damp and frosty.
 Worse after the endorphins of the start of the race wore off, I found it impossible to ride.
 It wasn’t a lack of stretching or not being warmed up, I just couldn’t find purchase in my legs.
 You know that dream where everyone is moving at hyper-speed, but you’re basically oozing?
 That was me.
 The simple task of peddling felt Herculean.
-Except he was always warm.
-Wait, I was warm (well, parts of me were) but some other really important part of me were cold, like really cold, because during the first lap, the toe of my bootie popped off, leaving my little piggies with little protection.
+Except at least Hercules was usually warm.
+Wait, I was warm too.
+Well, parts of me were because of my damn down filled jacket, but some other really important part of me were cold, like really cold.
+During a hike-a-bike on the first lap, the toe of my bootie popped off, leaving my little piggies with little protection.
 Booties have one job.
 It’s even in their name.

-It was such a shame, because the course was a thing of beauty: Wide swaths of groomed double track swooping through the forest, undulating between the trees.
+It was such a shame, because the course was a thing of beauty: Wide swaths of groomed double track swooping through the forest.
 Georgian Nordic.
 Sweet.

 Also, my bike was a charm.
 I still had my loaner 45NRTH Wrathchild studded tires, and they performed like a beast.
-I performed like a beast too–but I was about as agile as an elephant, and slower than a sloth.
+I performed like a beast too–except in the other way.
+I felt like a donkey trying to roller skate.

 My cheery demeanour was fading.
 So was my energy.